bkuhlmann/pragmater/README.md

 - Supports adding a pragma comment or multiple pragma comments to single or multiple source files.
 - Supports removing a pragma comment(s) from single or multiple source files.
-- Supports whitelist filtering.
+- Supports file list filtering.
 Defaults to any file.
 - Ensures duplicate pragma comments never exist.
 - Ensures pragma comments are consistently formatted.